-If you're wondering when the 2019 Islamic New Year is expected to fall, it is predicted to arrive on 31st August, although dates of Islamic holidays are always subject to change in accordance with the moon sighting.
+If you're wondering when the 2020 Islamic New Year is expected to fall, it has been announced to arrive on 23rd August.

 The Islamic New Year is observed on the first day of Muharram, which is the first month in the lunar Islamic calendar and considered the holiest month after Ramadan.